mahmoud661/Schema-Forge/docs/sql-editor-guide.md

 This regex accounts for different quoting styles and optional "IF NOT EXISTS" clauses.

-### Column Parsing
+### Row Parsing

 Columns are extracted by:

 - Splitting the table content by commas (carefully handling commas inside parentheses)
-- Parsing individual column definitions with type and constraints
+- Parsing individual row definitions with type and constraints
 - Handling quoted identifiers in various formats

 ```typescript